USA: Joe Biden signs law that restricts the carrying of firearms - News

 The rule, supported by Democratic and Republican lawmakers and passed by Congress on Friday, introduces restrictions on carrying guns and earmarks billions of dollars for mental health and school safety.

-The parliamentary initiative was launched after two massacres that took place in May, that of an elementary school in Uvalde, Texas, in which 21 people were killed, including 19 children, and that of a supermarket in Buffalo, New York, in which 10 black people died. were killed.
+The parliamentary initiative was launched after two massacres in May, that of an elementary school in Uvalde, Texas, in which 21 people were killed, including 19 children, and that of a supermarket in Buffalo, New York, in which 10 black people died. were killed.

 Biden also intended to ban assault rifles.
 Referring to the difficulty of passing legislation on such a sensitive issue in a divided Congress, the president called the new legislation “monumental”.